croservices/cro/docs/reference/cro-http-message.md

-If it is not passed, the a heuristic will be used: if the body can be decoded as `utf-8` then it will be deemed to be `utf-8`, and failing that it will be decoded as `latin-1` (which can never fail as all bytes are valid).
+If it is not passed, the a heuristic will be used: if the body can be decoded as `utf-8` then it will be deemed to be `utf-8`, and failing that it will be decoded as `latin-1` (which can never fail as all bytes are valid, although the result may not be meaningful).

 #### As an object